monikastrah/431-2020/classes/class20/README.md

 > Sometimes things aren't clear right way.
 That's where you need to be patient and perservere and see where things lead.
 (Mary Pierce)

-> Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish. (attributed to John Quincy Adams)

 ## Today's Slides

 - Class 20 slides are now available in [PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class20/431_class-20-slides_2020.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class20/431_class-20-slides_2020.Rmd).